ClickAndGo Wayfinding offers multiple kinds of wayfinding solutions for the blind and low-vision community.

 To learn more about ClickAndGo Wayfinding, visit www.clickandgomaps.com.

 Tell Us What You Think!

-Throughout this pilot, our team at New York City Transit will be evaluating the features for operational performance, but the pilot’s success depends on you!
-To provide feedback on the Accessible Station Lab, use our web form and select Subways and Compliment (even if your feedback isn't positive--we want to hear it all!) from the drop down menus.
+If you have feedback, you can use our web form and select Subways and Compliment (even if your feedback isn't positive--we want to hear it all!) from the drop down menus.
 Then select A Station and choose Accessible Station Lab, and tell us in the comment field which feature or features you tested and what you think.
 You can also call 511 and tell us what you think.